 There will be a meeting for Lone Rangers before the race begins to highlight important race and safety information and any last minute changes.
-This meeting will take place at approximately 9:15 on Saturday morning at Lloyd Hall.
+This meeting will take place at approximately 8:15 on Saturday morning at The Philadelphia Museum of Art.

 IMPORTANT: There is plenty of outside space for you to set up tents, which is what the majority of participants do and we encourage you to do the same.
-While Lloyd Hall will be open and available for all Lone Rangers to rest in, many participants choose to bring their own tent to have outside to be a part of the great 20in24 atmosphere.
-Please do not set up your tent before 6 a.m., Saturday, July 20.
+Many participants choose to bring their own tent to have outside to be a part of the great 20in24 atmosphere.
+Please do not set up your tent before 6 a.m., September 21.
+See the site map.

 Refreshment and Water Stops

 There will be a refreshment station every two miles of the loop that will be stocked with plenty of food, water and bathrooms.
-In addition, Lloyd Hall will have more substantial food, such as pizza, sandwiches and soft pretzels, for the longer rests in between laps.
+In addition, The Art Museum will have more substantial food, such as pizza, sandwiches and soft pretzels, for the longer rests in between laps.
 Hydrating drinks and energizing snacks will also be at every station.
 In addition, there will be ice and wet towels on the course.

 If you decide to take a break during the Lone Ranger, you must check out at the official “Lone Ranger Check-In and Out Table,” located near the finish line and timing tent.
 See race course map here.

 In the last two hours of the race, runners will have the option to attempt a partial lap instead of a full lap to get in as many miles as possible.
 At 10 a.m. on Sunday morning, an air horn will blow at all the refreshment stations signaling the end of the race and a sweep vehicle will come by to pick up all runners still on the course.